BernardGreenberg/NXSYS/README.md

 - **Relay Indexer**.
 This recent innovation is another command-line C++11 program (no Objective C/C++) built from this tree that produces a text-format "relay index", a cross-reference of which relays are referenced as logic inputs by other relays, including "built-in" relays to the system.
 While this can be useful, it even more usefully produces an Emacs/Aquamacs `TAGS` table for all of the relays in the interlocking, allowing `meta-.` to be used with relays, and allowing relay source to be located from NXSYS' Relay Draftsperson.

 The distribution of the sources into XCode "groups" is somewhat chaotic, and I apologize.
-The [folder `NXSYS`](https://github.com/BernardGreenberg/NXSYS/tree/master/NXSYS) is supposed to contain all sources (and headers) that are shared with the Windows build, although it includes some inexcusable others.
-But other folders contain Mac-only code and headers.
+The [folder `NXSYS`](https://github.com/BernardGreenberg/NXSYS/tree/master/NXSYS) contains all code of the main application (and headers) that is shared with the Windows build.  `TLEdit/tled` contains the *additional* code in TLEdit shared with Windows version.
+And `NXSYSWindows` contains all Windows-only code and other artifacts.
+All other folders contain Mac-only code and headers.

+***Nota bene***—there are file system and XCode artifacts seemingly referring to Windows in the Mac-only folders, e.g., `Winapi.mm`.
+These are *not* misplaced Windows programs, but Mac code *emulating the Win32 API in Cocoa/Objective C++*, which is the compatibility strategy I chose in 2014 to maximize shared, retained code.

-The TLEdit `buttons` folder contains, in addition to png's for its tool-panel buttons, Pixelmator (pre-Pro) files from which they were created.
+The TLEdit `buttons` folder contains, in addition to png's for its (Mac) tool-panel buttons, Pixelmator (pre-Pro) files from which they were created.

 ## *Et in fine* ...